 Because of the high false-localization rate (10-60%) for the bleeding site, performing segmental resections based solely on scintigraphy results is not recommended unless an immediate blush can be identified at the start of the study.

 Emergency angiography as an initial study is indicated in a highly select group of patients with massive ongoing LGIB.

 Segmental bowel resection following precise localization of the bleeding point is preferred treatment because of low postoperative morbidity and mortality when compared with subtotal colectomy.

-Subtotal (total abdominal) colectomy is the procedure of choice in patients who are actively bleeding from an unknown source.
+Subtotal (total abdominal) colectomy with temporary end ileostomy is the procedure of choice in patients who are actively bleeding from an unknown source.

 Blind segmental resection should not be performed because of a prohibitively high rebleeding rate, morbidity, and mortality rate.

 The average length of the large intestine is 135-150 cm.
 Ascending and descending segments of the colon are fixed to the retroperitoneum.
-However, the transverse and sigmoid colon are supported by a mesentery in the abdomen.
+However, the transverse and sigmoid colon are supported by a mesentery.
 A comprehensive understanding of small bowel and colonic vascular anatomy is essential for any physician performing a primary lower GI procedure for hemorrhage or other diseases.